colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 ## Create instance of Linux to use DeePMD-kit

 DeePMD- kit is native to Linux, so you are required to run it there.
 If you already have an instance of Linux, skip this step.
-If you need to install Linux, I will provide a quick tutorial on what I found to be the best way to install and run Linux on a PC.
+If you are using a Windows PC, there is a tutorial on how to set up an instance of Linux in the troubleshooting section **here**.

 ## Download using Conda